dnstapir/.github/profile/README.md

 preserving privacy, and forward data to a central core that aggregates the query statistics in near realtime and suggest actions based on this back to the edge where the resolver operates.

-The software will be released during 2024 and consists of two major parts:
+The software consists of two major parts:

 - DNS TAPIR Edge – A service that runs close to a DNS resolver that aggregates logs and forwards data to the cloud service.
 Installed in service provider’s networks and similar places.